software-engineering-amsterdam/endless-ql/Carly_Michael/jectacular-ql/README.md

 Please remember to always run `npm install` before running the code to ensure you're working with the latest specified tools, libraries and frameworks.

+Advised to run in Chrome.

+## Features
+This application is an interpreter for QL and QLS.

+###QL functionality:

+- Parsing a form with if/if-else statements, questions and expression question
+- supported data types: integer, string, date, boolean
+- boolean questions are shown as checkboxes, other questions are shown as inputs.
+- includes evaluation of expressions
+  * logical expressions for equally typed left and right sub-expressions
+  * mathematical expressions between integers and date and integer
+- outputs the submitted form as a json file

+###QLS functionality:
+- Parsing a stylesheet with pages, sections, and sections in sections
+- Adding default styling to question from the definition in the closest scope (page or section)
+- Adding CSS styling to questions / widgets
+- overriding widget types for questions

 ## Development

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.